FUB-HCC/IKON-backend/README.md

 Step by step installation guide:

 1. First you need to clone the repository.
-In order to do that navigate to the folder where you want to install the project and execute:
+Navigate to the installation folder and execute:

 ```
 git clone --recurse-submodules -j8 https://github.com/FUB-HCC/IKON-backend.git
 ```
-2. Generate the necessary configs and build the containers:
+2. Start the shell script to generate the necessary configuration files and build the containers:
 ```
 cd IKON-backend/
 bash ./start.sh
 ```
 3. Once everything is built and all services are running, exit the process by pressing Ctrl+C.

-4. Insert the VIA password into the secrets fileand change the ```protocol``` attribute to http:
+4. Insert your VIA credentials into the secrets file.
+Change the ```protocol``` attribute to http: if your environment does not suport https:
 ```
 vi ./assets/secrets/ikoncode_secrets
 ```

-5. Then proceed running the containers:
+5. Run the script again:
 ```
 bash ./start.sh
 ```